 An osteopath will first of all fully assess a patient's health to work out what treatment is needed in the sessions.

-Patients should ask to see this documentation if it is not already on display in their practice.
+Ask to see this documentation if it is not already on display in their practice.

-A patient may have a referral from a primary care physician, or they may refer themselves.
+An individual may have a referral from a primary care physician, or they may refer themselves.